fuzz/remote/blog/plastic.markdown

 my story about the Jumble and Rick laughed, said he had done the Jumble in a different paper earlier in the day and was trying to impress me.

-But if a genuine 10x programmer is found surely they would be allowed to work remote.
+But if a genuinely exceptional programmer is found surely they would be allowed to work remote.
 Right?
 If they are THAT good?

 Steven suggests that colocated teams better serve the corporate good.
 Perhaps.
-We have all read the stomach-turning stories about FoxConn and their dormotories and suicides.
-That also serves the corporate good.
-We have all read about plantations and slaves and how efficient it all was and how much wealth was built.
 But maybe, just maybe, extracting as much life out of workers as possible--please commute fifteen hours a week so our product (though maybe not your kids) will be more awesome--is not worth a 0.0002% accuracy in the targeting of bean advertising to flatulent people wearing a Fitbit.
 Remember when technology was supposed to improve the quality of our lives, even the lives of the people building said technology?

 Harvard recently completed a 75-year study on human (male) happiness.
 Their conclusion?
 It is all about love and warm relationships.
 Take 15 hours a week times 50 weeks times 20 years that's 15,000